 What is Myki-Explorer?

-It is just a Myki card with preloaded AUD9 credit.
+It is just a normal Myki card with preloaded AUD9 credit.
 So the total cost for Myki Explorer (some called it Visitor Pack) is card price AUD6 + AUD9 preloaded = AUD15.
 The pack comes with free maps and discount brochures.

 Do I need Myki?